-But, in my youth, fear was a weakness I would never admit and, consequently, I refused to confront the souce of my weakness.
+But, in my youth, fear was a weakness I would never admit and, consequently, I refused to confront the source of my weakness.

 For years, I endured a close, intimate relationship with anger that fed on my fear of failure.
 It almost ruined my life.
 I couldn’t control my fury; therefore, I justified the pain I caused by telling myself the person deserved my malice by being stupid or wrong or just too aggravating.
 How many times did I say aloud, I can’t believe people like that are allowed to reproduce-to breathe good air-to live.

 The credit for my metamorphosis goes to my friend and teacher Dr. John DeMartini (www.drdemartini.com).
 I’d paid a lot of money to take his first course and I expected to walk out fixed, so I was furious when he said that anger was unresolved fear and once we find the fear, anger will dissipate.
-I felt I’d paid money to a fool who only spouted absurdities.
+I felt I’d paid good money to a fool who believed and taught really stupid stuff.

 Then a few days later, as I was driving on the freeway, a car pulled in front of me.
 I was furious.
-How dare someone be so rude!
-How dare this fool get in my way!
+How dare someone get ahead of me.
 I screamed curses at the driver that would have made a drunken sailor proud.